saferpay/sndbx/texts/safpfields.md

 It is important to understand, that the Saferpay Fields are just a way to capture the card details.
 Now, you have to decide, what to do, with this information.
 You have two options now:

 1. Execute a transaction.
 If you want to use the captured card data for a normal transaction, then you have to refer to the <a href="Integration_trx.html">Transaction Interface Process</a>.
-By simply submitting the Fields Token via this API-Method, you can generate an API Token to trigger an Authorization and a Redirecturl, for performing other steps, like DCC, or 3D Secure.
+By simply submitting the Fields Token via this API-Method, you can generate an API Token to trigger an Authorization and a RedirectUrl, for performing other steps, like DCC, or 3D Secure.

 2. Save the card.
 If you want to just save the card for now, you can do that via the <a href="scd.html">Saferpay Secure Alias Store via standalone registration</a>.
-This allows you to optain a card alias, to perform other actions, like recurring payments, or just enable your customers to save new payment means inside their shop account, for further use.
+This allows you to obtain a card alias, to perform other actions, like recurring payments, or just enable your customers to save new payment means inside their shop account, for further use.
 The choice is yours.

-Once the **onSuccess** event is called, you need to forward the Hosted Fields token to your server-backend, in order to initialize the next step (see above) and also gather the **RedirectUrl**, to perform things like 3D Secure and/or DCC.
+Once the **onSuccess** event is called, you need to forward the Saferpay Fields token to your server-backend, in order to initialize the next step (see above) and also gather the **RedirectUrl**, to perform things like 3D Secure and/or DCC.
 How you move the token to the backend is completely up to you.
-You can provide the onSuccess event with an AJAX-method to execute the initialization in the background on a successful submit and forward the **RedirectUrl** to the fronend for a redirect this way, which you then can open in an iFrame, Lightbox, or as a full redirect.
+You can provide the onSuccess event with an AJAX-method to execute the initialization in the background on a successful submit and forward the **RedirectUrl** to the fronend for a redirect this way, which you then can open in an iframe, Lightbox, or as a full redirect.
 However a redirect via GET, or POST, towards your initialize-script, is also an option, of course.
-Refer to the above mentioned chapters, to learn, how to initialize a transaction, or just save a card, using a Hosted Fields token.
+Refer to the above mentioned chapters, to learn, how to initialize a transaction, or just save a card, using a Saferpay Fields token.
 <div class="warning" style="min-height: 75px;">
   <span class="glyphicon glyphicon-exclamation-sign" style="color: rgb(240, 169, 43);font-size: 55px;float: left;height: 75px;margin-right: 15px;margin-top: 0px;"></span>
   <p>